 A phase 3 trial may study different doses of the same drug, different drug combinations or different sequences of giving drugs (for example, which drug is best to give first).

 In a phase 3 trial, people are randomized (chosen by chance) to get either the new treatment or the standard treatment.
 They don’t get to choose which treatment they will get.
-This ensures the study results reflect the true benefits and risks of the new treatment.
+Their health care providers also don’t get to choose which treatment they will get.
+This makes sure the study results reflect the true benefits and risks of the new treatment.

 Phase 4 (phase IV) trials

-A phase 4 trial studies the long-term side effects of treatments or answers new questions about the treatment.
+A phase 4 trial studies the long-term side effects of a treatment or answers new questions about the treatment.
 It’s done after a breast cancer treatment is approved by the U.S. Food and Drug Administration (FDA-approved).

 Other phases of clinical trials